-Types 1 and 2 on the Bristol Stool Chart are indicative of constipation and types 5, 6 or 7 can indicate Diarrhoea.
+Types 1 and 2 on the Bristol Stool Chart above from Continence Org are indicative of constipation and types 5, 6 or 7 can indicate Diarrhoea.
 It’s important to seek out medical advice if you experience severe Diarrhoea.
 Children, babies and older people particularly should consult a medical professional if this occurs.

 What Your Poop Says About You Video

 We have included a video from Mama Natural that explains a myriad of things connected with the Bristol Stool Chart.